OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.b Setting VLANs on the RPi hosts

-On each RPi, replace some of files in the `/etc/systemd/network` directory with versions from the `vlanned/etc/systemd/network` directory that include the VLAN configuration.
-You are encouraged to review these files to learn how persistent configuration of Linux network devices can be achieved.
+On each RPi, replace some files in the `/etc/systemd/network` directory with versions that define the VLAN configuration.
+New versions are available in this repository in the `vlanned/etc/systemd/network` directory - upload them to your RPis.
+You are encouraged to review these files to learn how persistent configuration of VLANs can be achieved in Linux.
 The files contain explanation of each construct used.
-After replacing these files, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi you can restart only the networking with the following commands:
+After uploading them, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi you can restart only the networking with the following commands:

 ```
 $ ip link set down brmux